-The Electric Vehicles is a Revolution and it is about to accelerate in India and the Electric Vehicles Stocks will be the multibagger stocks in the long run.
+The Electric Vehicle is a Revolution and it is about to accelerate in India.
+Electric Vehicle Producing Companies in India will give multibaggers return in the long run.

-- The Government of India is fully dedicated to make India a 100% EV nation by 2030 that led to a sharp rally in the stock of companies with an exposure to EVs.
+- The Government of India is fully dedicated to make India a 30% EV nation by 2030 that led to a sharp rally in the stock of companies with exposure to EVs.

 - Electric vehicles (Cars, Buses) will be the future of our country because very soon the running cost of the vehicle could be around 20 to 30 paise per km and can attain the speed of 40-50 km per hour.